tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex.md

 All the quantifiers including the star `*`, `+`, repetition {m,n} and the question mark ? can all be used within the capture group patterns.
 This is the only way to apply quantifiers on sequences of characters instead of the individual characters themselves.

-The example below matches a word that occurs thrice separated by spaces:

 **Non-capturing group (?: )**

+Use the special syntax `Set(?:Value)?` to group tokens without creating a capturing group.
+This is more efficient if you don’t plan to use the group’s contents.
+Do not confuse the question mark in the non-capturing group syntax with the quantifier.

-You can group an expression and ensure that it is not captured by references.
-For example, below are two groups.
-However, the first group reference we denote with \1 actually indicates the second group, as the first is a non-capturing group.
+In the pattern `/(?:ha)-ha,(haa)-\1/g`, there are two groups.
+However, the first group reference we denote with `\1` actually indicates the second group, as the first is a non-capturing group.

-`/(?:ha)-ha,(haa)-\1/g`

 **Nested groups**